Brookfield, Illinois: Public education

 Elementary school districts serving sections of Brookfield include: Brookfield School District 95, LaGrange School District 102, Lyons School District 103, and Riverside School District 96.

 Brookfield-LaGrange Elementary School District 95 is the primary elementary school district for Brookfield residents, and is made up of one elementary school (Brook-Park Elementary School) and one junior high school (S.E.
 Gross Middle School).
 Other Brookfield students may attend schools in Riverside School District 96, LaGrange Elementary School District 102, or Lyons School District 103.
 District 95 and 96 teens then attend Riverside Brookfield High School in District 208, while students from SD 102 and SD 103 (the southeast portion of Brookfield) attend Lyons Township High School, District 204, which has campuses in La Grange and Western Springs.

 Transportation

-Brookfield's connection to the Chicago, Burlington & Quincy lives on with Metra's BNSF Railway Line, which serves three stations in the Brookfield area: Congress Park, Brookfield, and Hollywood.
+Brookfield's connection to the Chicago, Burlington & Quincy lives on with Metra's BNSF Line, which serves three stations in the Brookfield area: Congress Park, Brookfield, and Hollywood.
 Metra trains operate daily between Chicago and Aurora.
 Various Pace bus stops exist throughout the village, as well as common trolleys.
+The Salt Creek Trail is accessible in town.